ZupIT/ritchie-gitbook/CONTRIBUTING.md

 - version 2 (EN) : ritchie-v2.0
 - version 2 (PT) : v2.0-pt

-Therefeore, ISSUES related to version 2.x.y will have to be implemented on ritchie-v2.0 or v2.0-pt branches.
+Therefore, ISSUES related to version 2.x.y will have to be implemented on ritchie-v2.0 or v2.0-pt branches.

 ## New features for the project